eslamabdelmogood/Black-Dragon-studio/README.md

    diagram, config, four simulated fault scenarios with a live timeline, test results, and every generated file.
 5. **Download** the finished project as a self-contained ZIP.
+6. Submit **Feedback Loop** scores/notes so user feedback updates the Engineering Knowledge Graph.
+7. Generate a second similar project to see the **Engineering Knowledge Graph** reuse validated architecture, safety, simulation, validation, dashboard, deployment, metrics, and trade-off components from the first project.

 No API key is required — the default heuristic Specification Agent handles the whole industrial-monitoring domain deterministically.
 Set